About

 The Journey

-David coded until 2am while selling real estate for 20+ years before letting his license expire to go 100% tech.
-He is not a talking head.
-He builds every day, using Claude Code, React, and AI tools to ship real products for real founders.
-The transition from real estate to tech gave him a unique perspective.
-He views technology as a tool, not the thing itself.
+I coded until 2am while selling real estate for 20+ years before letting my license expire to go 100% tech.
+Not a talking head.
+I build every day, using Claude Code, React, and AI tools to ship real products for real founders.
+The transition from real estate to tech gave me a unique perspective.
+I see technology as a tool, not the thing itself.

-15+ years of building technology products across fintech, healthtech, real estate, biotech, and consumer products taught him one thing: most startups fail because they build too much, too slowly, for too much money.
-CTO DAVE exists to fix that problem for funded founders who need to ship.
+15+ years of building technology products across fintech, healthtech, real estate, biotech, and consumer products taught me one thing: most startups fail because they build too much, too slowly, for too much money.
+CodexDeus exists to fix that problem for funded founders who need to ship.

-CTO DAVE works exclusively with funded startups (pre-seed through Series A) and established businesses with budget for professional development.
+CodexDeus works with funded startups (pre-seed through Series A) and established businesses with budget for professional development.
 This is not a discount shop or a side project factory.
 Every engagement gets senior-level attention and a commitment to shipping production-ready software.

 What I Believe